 Initial Applications waiving the ability to participate in the QCP.
-If the Qualified Contract Process is waived, the Compliance Period within the LURC will be defined as thirty (30) years, unless there is an approved PILOT.
-If there is an approved PILOT, the Compliance Period will be defined as fifteen (15) years.
 The LURC will contain provisions ensuring enforcement of this provision.
 An Initial Application is not eligible for these points if points are elected in Section 14-A-8.

 13. Extended Recapitalization Waiver: